 Cost of community housing (off-base housing) is relatively high in the Beaufort area.
 Famiies choosing to resdie off base and require two or more bedrooms, should anticipate greater out-of-pocket expenses.

 It is important to hand carry your medical/dental records, copy of official orders, school records (for you and your children), personnel file, training records, birth certificates, Social Security cards, pink slips/titles for vehicles, resumes, insurance papers, passports, warranties, road hazard insurance papers, and prescriptions.

 Information regarding pets:

 South Carolina law requires you to turn on your car headlights whenever there is any restriction to visibility while driving.
 This includes rain, fog, smoke, as well as at dawn and dusk.

 Defense Service Network (DSN) Dialing Instructions

 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
-For additional information, please contact the telephone office (843-228-7036, DSN 312-335-7036)
+For additional information, please contact the telephone office at 843-228-7036 or DSN 312-335-7036.

 The Mission of Marine Corps Air Station Beaufort is to continue supporting establishment operations for 2nd Marine Aircraft Wing, attached II MEF units, and Marine Corps Recruit Depot Parris Island/Eastern Recruiting Region in order to set the conditions for the enduring success of our supported commands and their missions.